Retropikzel/compile-r7rs/README.md

 compile-r7rs is a tool to compile Scheme programs, it aims for compability with [SRFI-138](https://srfi.schemers.org/srfi-138/srfi-138.html).

-Despite it's name it also supports R6RS implementations and compilation.
+Despite it's name it also supports R6RS.
 Schemers, unite! <3

 - [Notes](#notes)
 - [Supported implementations](#supported-implementations)